-Through AI for Accessibility, which was announced in May 2018, Microsoft pledged $25 million over the following five years for universities, philanthropic organizations, and others developing AI tools that serve those with disabilities.
+Through AI for Accessibility, which was announced in May 2018, Microsoft pledged $25 million over the following five years for universities, philanthropic organizations, and others developing AI tools for those with disabilities.
 The program is overseen by Lay-Flurrie, Bellard, and others and rewards the most promising cohort of candidates in three categories — work, life, and human connections — with seed grants and follow-on financing each fiscal quarter.

 Proposals are accepted on a rolling basis and are evaluated “on their scientific merit,” Bellard says, in addition to their innovativeness and scalability.
 Selected applicants receive compute credits for Microsoft’s Azure AI Platform in increments of $10,000, $15,000, or $20,000, depending on their project’s scope and needs, and additional funds to cover costs related to collecting or labeling data, refining models, or other engineering-related work.
 They also gain access to Microsoft engineers, who work with them to accelerate development and incorporate their innovations into “platform-level” partner services.

 It’s still early days, Bellard says.
 But nearly a year in, AI for Accessibility has already borne fruit.